horchi/linux-p4d/README.md

 ## Disclaimer
 USE AT YOUR OWN RISK.
 No warranty.
+This software is a private contribution and not related Fröling.
+It may not work with future updates of the S3200 firmware and can also cause unintended behavior.
+Use at your own risk!
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 Die Software wurde für den Eigengebrauch erstellt.
 Sie wird kostenlos unter der GPLv2 veröffentlicht.

 Es ist kein fertiges Produkt, die Software entstand als Studie was hinsichtlich der Kommunikation mit der s3200 Steuerung möglich ist und kann Bastlern als Basis und Anregung für eigene Projekte dienen.